“When this happens, when the past is so painful it’s intolerable and the future is so scary you’re not ready to go there, focus on the NOW.”

 (2) Look at photographs x 7 days, then

 (3) Listen to tapes of dogs barking x 7 days, then

 (4) See a dog in the distance x 7 days, then

 (5) See a small dog through a glass door x 7 days, then

 (6) See the dangerous dog through a glass door x 7 days

 The anxiety might worsen before it improves, but improvement is usually dramatic.
 There are circumstances where direct exposure is unrealistic or dangerous.
 In that case, therapists use imagery and symbolism.

 For some people, exposure therapy comes in the guise of journaling, and journaling can be very effective for PTSD.
+It’s particularly helpful for people who don’t want to see or pay for a professional.
 First, make sure you’re well-versed in grounding techniques, as confronting the past can bring up a lot of emotion.
+Things might get harder before they ease up.
+Consider contacting a friend for extra support.
 Next, buy yourself a notebook and pen.
 The final step, start writing.
-Give yourself twenty minutes/day, if you can.
+Give yourself twenty minutes/day.